rVnPower/pixivfe/doc/dev/user-customization.md

 ## artwork
 - [ ] native AI/R15/R18/R18-G... artwork filtering
 We can filter them out using values supplied by Pixiv for each artworks.

+## search
+- [ ] add an option to do potentially very extensive searches Sort by bookmarks